Alvarez-Jose/applied-nlp-multilabel-pipeline/README.md

 1. Open the **Review** tab.
 New rows are added by the pipeline.
 2. For each row, fill in `human_{label}` columns: `1` for applies, `0` for does not, blank to accept the model prediction.
-3. Rows where `needs_review = TRUE` have low margin or a rare label predicted — prioritize these.
+3. Rows where `needs_review = TRUE` have a low margin or a rare label predicted — prioritize these.
 The `codebook_conflict` column flags label combinations inconsistent with the codebook.
 4. Set `review_status = reviewed` when done.
 Add notes to `reviewer_notes`.
 5. A lab admin merges:
    ```bash